-With the help of Saatchi & Saatchi, Cape Town, I wanted to create an awareness campaign that would educate and create awareness about the general plight of our oceans.
-Living Oceans literally gives the oceans a voice and is made up of three powerful elements, which were strategically placed on a public beach early each morning over three days.
+With the help of Saatchi & Saatchi, Cape Town, we wanted to create an awareness campaign that would educate and create awareness about the general plight of our oceans.
+Oceans Speak Out literally gives the oceans a voice and is made up of three powerful elements, which were strategically placed on a public beach early each morning over three days.